botpress/botpress/docs/docs/overview/what-is-botpress.md

 Such an intervention is necessary and crucial as it is common for a chatbot to misunderstand the data being fed to it by the user.
 For instance, a user may say something out of the chatbot's scope or may present a response in a way that the developer hasn't train the chatbot to recognize.

-#### Translation

-In most cases, a chatbot is built using a single language, for example, English.
-To reduce chatbot development times, Botpress offers multi-language support for users with a Pro license.
-This means that people who speak different languages can use the same chatbot employing in-built translation tools.

 ### Dialog Manager